WimHan/Winrar-with-password/README.md

 # Winrar-with-password
-Extract with password protected rar files in Google Drive by using Google Colab.
+Extract with password protected rar files in Google Drive by installing WinRar of rarlab.com and using Google Colab.